polca/premise/docs/introduction.rst

      - IMAGE (Integrated Model to Assess the Global Environment) is a comprehensive IAM developed to explore the interactions between human development, energy consumption, and environmental systems over the long term.
 It focuses on assessing how land use, food systems, energy systems, and climate change interact under different policy scenarios.
 The model integrates biophysical processes, such as land-use change and greenhouse gas emissions, with socio-economic drivers like population growth and economic development.
 IMAGE is commonly used for analyzing sustainable development strategies, climate impacts, biodiversity loss, and exploring mitigation and adaptation options.
    * - TIAM-UCL
      - TIAM-UCL (TIMES Integrated Assessment Model by University College London) is a global energy system model based on the TIMES (The Integrated MARKAL-EFOM System) framework, developed to evaluate long-term decarbonization pathways for global energy systems.
 It provides detailed insights into energy technology options, resource availability, and emission reduction strategies under various climate policy scenarios.
 The model focuses on the trade-offs and synergies between energy security, economic costs, and environmental outcomes.
 TIAM-UCL is frequently used to analyze scenarios consistent with the Paris Agreement and examine technological innovation's role in mitigating climate change globally.
+   * - GCAM
+     - GCAM (Global Change Analysis Model) is an integrated assessment model that simulates the interactions between energy, water, land use, climate, and economic systems on a global scale.
+It is designed to analyze how different policy scenarios, technological developments, and socio-economic factors influence greenhouse gas emissions, energy production and consumption, land use changes, and climate outcomes.
+GCAM incorporates detailed representations of energy technologies, agricultural systems, and land-use dynamics, allowing for comprehensive assessments of mitigation strategies and their implications for sustainable development.
+The model is widely used for exploring pathways to achieve climate targets while considering trade-offs across multiple sectors.

 Quick Reference